 We want the best snow... when should we come?

 Through peak season (Christmas until mid-March) you can generally count on great snow across the island with an ever increasing snowpack.
 The heaviest snowfalls typically come earlier in the winter but the shallower, unconsolidated base can make backcountry travel a bit more challenging.
-By February the base will be well developed and regular top-ups of fresh snow which means great skiing and great access for quicker laps with less risk of getting bogged down in deep snow.
+By February the base will be well developed and regular top-ups of fresh snow offer great skiing and easier backcountry access.

 Disclaimer: The weather is the weather and unfortunately we don`t control it.
 Even here in Hokkaido you can catch a dry spell or even worse a rain event.
 Joining Rising Sun for a guided trip is the best way to mitigate this risk as if there is good snow anywhere, we`ll find it for you… and if its really not good anywhere we`ll give you a full refund or reschedule at no extra cost.
 Find out more about our Powder Guarantee.

 What are the payment options?
 Best way to pay?